 The presentation will be judged on the three criteria listed above as well as the overall format and presentation.
 The two winning presentations will be shown during the awards ceremony at Youth Environmental Day, the third Saturday in May at North Bend State Park.
-Mail your entry to Diana Haid, DEP, 601 57th Street, SE, Charleston, WV 25304, postmarked by April 15.
+Mail your entry to Annette Hoskins, WV Youth Environmental Program, 601 57th Street, SE, Charleston, WV 25304, postmarked by April 15.
+You can also email report to: Annette.L.Hoskins@wv.gov.